nabs2011/nabs2011.github.io/_projects/becoming-an-analyst.md

 description: In this page, I've tried to capture all the things I've learned in my journey to become an analyst
 featured_image: '/images/data_analysis/blog-image.jpeg'
 ---
 When I started on my journey into the world of data and analysis, I started from the middle and worked my way out.
-I started by reading all the hyped news and social media posts that got me excited about machine learning, AI and other buzz words before I really had any idea what the core principles of becoming a good analyst was.
-In an attempt to try and stop you making the same mistakes, I've tried to jot down some of my core learnings so far in my journey of becoming an analyst.
+I started by reading all the hyped news and social media posts that got me excited about machine learning, AI and other buzzwords before I really had any idea what the core principles of becoming a good analyst was.
+In an attempt to try and stop you from making the same mistakes, I've tried to jot down some of my core learnings so far in my journey of becoming an analyst.

 _I'm going to start from the start so if you feel like I'm covering things you are already know, please feel free to skip ahead!_

 So let's tackle the hardest question first.

 #### Why should you improve your analysis skills?
 Simple.
 It will make your life easier.
-Whether you work in human resources, product management or a data team, improving your analysis skillset will give you leverage to make a bigger impact.
+Whether you work in human resources, product management or a data team, improving your analysis skills will give you leverage to make a bigger impact.
 Even if it's as simple as using a vlookup to strip away those tedious hours in front of a spreadsheet.
 For those of you who are wondering how long it takes before sitting in front of a spreadsheet gets tedious, improving your analysis muscle will open up more opportunities for new roles.
-As the world moves deeper into the data economy, a strong skillset in data analysis will only be more valuable.
-If the number of times I see the term "big data" is any indication, data is becoming ubiquitous across all types of work.
+As the world moves deeper into the data economy, a strong skill set in data analysis will only be more valuable.
+If the number of times I see the term "big data'' is any indication, data is becoming ubiquitous across all types of work.

 Don't take my word for it, here's the Google Trends chart for the number of searches for big data since 2004